Martin Truex Jr

 All changed in the 2015 season, which was the best ever for Martin when looking season's results because he finished fourth in the final standings of the NASCAR Sprint Cup series.
 The first change was the new crew chief Cole Pearn.
 Truex had a strong start of the season, finishing fourteen times in the Top 10 in first fifteen races.

 In the whole season, the #78 Chevrolet finished 22 times among top 10 cars, including a victory in the Axalta "We Paint Winners" 400 race at Pocono Raceway in June.
 Truex's third Cup Series victory was the second ever win for Furniture Row Racing and the first ever win for crew chief Cole Pearn.
 Truex entered the Chase and advanced to the final four at Homestead-Miami.
-He finished fourth in the points, which was the career best result both for him and the team.
+He finished fourth in the points.

 Most dominant NASCAR Sprint Cup Series victory ever